 Product design vs UX: what are the top differences

-two people working at a desk behind them are elements representing the contrast between product design vs ux design.
+Two people working at a desk behind them are elements representing the contrast between product design vs ux design.

 Product design vs UX—what’s the difference?
 Product designers are thinking about the full game plan, making sure the product fits into the bigger business strategy.
 UX designers, though?
 They make sure the product is intuitive for the user.
 In this article, we take a closer look at their differences and similarities.
 Let’s dive in!